List of James Bond novels and short stories: Fictional chronologies

-Post-Fleming James Bond novels
+Post-Fleming James Bond continuation novels

-1967–1979
+1968–1979

 Following Fleming's death in 1964, Glidrose Productions, publishers of the James Bond novels and since renamed Ian Fleming Publications, approached author James Leasor to write a continuation novel, but he declined.
 Glidrose then commissioned Kingsley Amis, who, under the pseudonym of "Robert Markham", wrote Colonel Sun, which was published on 28 March 1968.

 In 1973, Glidrose permitted the publication of John Pearson's fictional biography of Bond entitled James Bond: The Authorized Biography of 007.
 This book, written in the first person, posits that Bond was a real person about whom Ian Fleming wrote a series of adventures.
 This is the only Bond work where the author shares the copyright with Glidrose.

 In 1977, the Eon Productions film The Spy Who Loved Me was released and, due to the radical differences between the film and the original novel of the same name, Eon Productions authorised a novelisation, James Bond, the Spy Who Loved Me.
 The 1979 film Moonraker, which other than the villain's name also substantially diverged from the source novel, was also produced in novel form, as James Bond and Moonraker; both books were written by screenwriter Christopher Wood.